gradient-ai/Stable-Diffusion-Core/README.md

 You can test this on any sample photo of appropriate size as the init image.
 Below is the test cue from the original repo:

-`python scripts/img2img.py --prompt "A fantasy landscape, trending on artstation" --init-img <path-to-img.jpg> --strength 0.8`
+`python3 scripts/img2img.py --prompt "A fantasy landscape, trending on artstation" --init-img <path-to-img.jpg> --strength 0.8`

 Many of the same arguments are used here as were above.
 In addition,